abigaeloyesanya-svg/online-retail-kpi-dashboard/README.md

 ## Key Findings

-1. **Revenue is highly seasonal.** Revenue nearly doubles every October–November versus the summer baseline, in both years of data — a predictable pattern that inventory and staffing planning should be built around.
+1. **Revenue is highly seasonal.** Revenue nearly doubles every October–November versus the summer baseline, in both years of data a predictable pattern that inventory and staffing planning should be built around.
-2. **Retention drives the business.** 72% of customers are repeat buyers, generating 96.7% of total revenue — this is a retention-driven business, not an acquisition-driven one.
+2. **Retention drives the business.** 72% of customers are repeat buyers, generating 96.7% of total revenue, this is a retention-driven business, not an acquisition-driven one.
 3. **Revenue is concentrated in one market.** 85.5% of revenue comes from the UK alone.
-Ireland, the Netherlands, and Germany are the strongest adjacent markets, each still under 4% of revenue — real, largely untapped growth room.
+Ireland, the Netherlands, and Germany are the strongest adjacent markets, each still under 4% of revenue, real, largely untapped growth room.

 ## Dashboard Preview